Since September 2020 there is a completely new software version

 Please send an e-mail to contact at retroaudiophiledesigns.com or use the Contact page.

-It is important that you include the Retro Audiophile Designs serial number on the label that is attached to the player unit and the system version.
-The system version can be found by clicking on Settings (the cog wheel at the top right) and click on System.
-In the System Version frame you can see the version you are using.
-(The release history of system versions can be found here.)
+It is important that you include the Retro Audiophile Designs serial number on the label that is attached to the Network Music Player.
+The release history of the software versions can be found here.

 Before you send us a support e-mail please read this: